childshc-github/Dij_Astar_PathFinding/README.md

 ./path-step4 nodes_file.txt obstacles_file.txt start_node end_node -a

 note: the -a is an optional command that request A* be used.
-Without -a, Dijikstra's is used.
+Without -a, Dijkstra's is used.

 #### nodes and edges file
 A node is defined as a point with a unique ID and a (x, y) coordinate.
 An edge connects two points.
 To create your own map, setup a text file with the following format.
 You can also view the inputs3 and inputs4 directory for examples.